MY MOSQUE IS THE HOUSE NEXT DOOR OWNED BY YOUR NEIGHBOR IMRAN THE IMAM

 elected.

-all, at stated Times, receive forhis
+The President shall, at stated Times, receive forhis

 Services, a Compensation, which shall neither be